hmr/bing-wallpaper-dl/README.md

-# wallpaper-downloaders
+# Wallpaper downloaders
-A collection of small scripts to download wallpapers.
+A collection of small scripts to download wallpaper.

 ## Usage